Marketcircle/AXElements/README.markdown

   + First it needs to be cleaned up
   + It needs to handle exceptions better
   + Needs to support more complex filtering criteria
+- Update rubygems in MacRuby or import the specific parts of Active Support that AXElements depends on

 ### 0.6 (or maybe 1.0)